Colts QB Andrew Luck, former No. 1 pick, announces he's retiring

-Quarterback Andrew Luck, the first pick in the 2012 NFL draft and a four-time Pro Bowl selection, is retiring, the Indianapolis Colts player said Saturday night.
+Quarterback Andrew Luck, the first pick in the 2012 NFL draft and a four-time Pro Bowl selection, announced on Saturday night that he's retiring.

 Injuries had kept Luck, 29, from playing in the preseason.
 He was on the Colts' sideline Saturday during a preseason game against the Chicago Bears in street clothes.
 As news of his retirement spread, Luck was booed as he left the field, a number of videos shared online show.